Wisconsin’s Ban on Homemade Foods

 Wisconsin, however, stepped in the way.
 Unlike honey, which is one of Wisconsin’s few exempted homemade foods, roasted coffee beans cannot be sold in the state unless prepared under license and within a commercial kitchen.
 The Radls cannot afford that, so their coffee business is at a standstill.

-Stacy lives in Outagamie County, where she homeschools her son.
+Stacy lives in Outagamie County with her son.
 Stacy used to run a small daycare, but she had to close it because of the pandemic.
-In the meantime, Stacy has started her own home bakery, “Sweet Creations by Stacy,” where customers may pick up their cake orders from Stacy’s porch.
+Stacy started her own home bakery, “Sweet Creations by Stacy,” soon after the first lawsuit’s victory in 2017.
+Since the start of the pandemic, she has started focusing on it full-time, with customers picking up their cake orders from Stacy’s porch.

 Stacy’s customers often request her homemade, non-baked shelf-stable desserts—like chocolates or fudges—but Stacy has to decline.
 Wisconsin won’t allow her to sell these foods.